Through the Survivors' Lens

 Through the Survivors’ Lens provides a compelling, visual means for provoking thought and reflection within the University community much like the Monument Quilt did in Fall 2017, and the What Were You Wearing Exhibit in Fall 2018.
 Fifty-two photographs are presented, from twenty survivors.
 Some photographs reflect childhood trauma, sexual violence in college and domestic violence in long-term marital relationships.
 Everyone can experience the exhibit in different ways.
 Braille is provided, as is audio recordings, with item descriptions of the photographs.

 Through the Survivors' Lens supported by the Women's Center, Survivor Advocacy Program, Health Promotion, Counseling and Psychological Services, the College of Fine Arts and University Galleries, Office of Instructional Innovation, Ohio University Libraries, Better Bystanders, Ambassadors to the Survivor Advocacy Program, and the Student National Medical Association.
-There will be an opening reception on August 29th, 2019, 6PM-8PM in Trisolini Gallery, and the exhibit will close on September 14, 2019.
+The exhibit was originally shown at Ohio University Athens Fall 2019.
+It is now available by request at regional and extension campuses.

 Audio Tour of Exhibit